 CMA manages sensitivity to market conditions by reference to interest rate risk and equity price risk.
-Since the majority of the syndicate's investments comprise cash, overseas deposits and fixed income securities, the fair value of the portfolio is inversely correlated to movements in interest rates.
-If interest rates fall, the fair value of the syndicate's fixed income securities tends to rise and vice versa.
-The fair value of fixed income investments in the syndicate's balance sheet at 31 December 2019 was £531m (2018: £552m) with an average duration of around 2.6 years (2018: 3.0 years).
-If interest rates were to rise/(fall) by 50 basis points at the a.
-Financial risk (continued)

-balance sheet date, the fair value and therefore the profit for the financial year and members' balances would decrease/(increase) by approximately £6.7m (2018: £9.4m).
+Since the majority of the Syndicate's investments comprise cash, overseas deposits and fixed income securities, the fair value of the portfolio is inversely correlated to movements in interest rates.
+If interest rates fall, the fair value of the Syndicate's fixed income securities tends to rise and vice versa.
+The fair value of fixed income investments in the Syndicate's balance sheet at 31 December 2020 was £673.2m (2019: £530.8m) with an average duration of around 2.0 years (2019: 2.6 years).
+If interest rates were to rise/(fall) by 50 basis points at the balance sheet date, the fair value and therefore the profit for the financial year and members' balances would decrease/(increase) by approximately £6.8m (2019: £6.7m).

-The syndicate manages interest rate risk by investing in financial investments, cash and overseas deposits with an average duration of less than three years.
+The Syndicate manages interest rate risk by investing in financial investments, cash and overseas deposits with an average duration of less than three years.
 The Investment Committee monitors the duration of these assets on a regular basis.
-The syndicate also uses interest rate futures for the purposes of efficient portfolio management and market risk management.
+The Syndicate also uses interest rate futures for the purposes of efficient portfolio management and market risk management.